-University sport has other advantages, beside their wide selection.
+University sport has other advantages, beside the many different offers.
 The costs are usually low.
 In some cases, you can take a weekly course for ten euros per semester, and you often don’t need anything more than sportswear and trainers.

 Also, university sport offers you a good opportunity to get to know other students who have the same sporting interests as you, and to improve your German at the same time.
 Most course participants are students or employees of the universities.